 NOTE 2: A result management system might respond to a “new” result by filing an issue in a bug tracking system.
 It might respond to an “updated” result by editing the details of an existing issue in the bug tracking system, or by attaching an updated SARIF log to the issue.
 It might respond to an “absent” result by resolving the issue.
 It might take no action at all for an “unchanged” issue, or it might simply update its internal information about the range of runs that contained the result.

-If baselineState is present on any result object in the containing run, it SHALL be present on every such result object.
+If baselineState is present on any result object in theRun, it SHALL be present on every such result object.

 NOTE 3: The presence of baselineState on any result implies that the SARIF producer performed a comprehensive comparison between the results in the current run and those in some previous run.
 A SARIF consumer is entitled to expect that the differencing operation produced a baselineState value for every result.